sophiecooper/snap_hw2/README.md

 # snap_hw2
 HW2 for Snap!
 Below the Line DeCal

-Click hw2 file and follow instructions.
+Click hw2.txt and follow instructions.